gitabhi15/Alarm_clock/README.md

 # Alarm_clock
-An Arduino project for the implementation of a real-life alarm clock using basic electronic components and modules.
+An Arduino project that implements a real-life alarm clock using basic electronic components and modules.